SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Slow really slow, I'm not satisfied with today's performance.
 After updating today's log I will code double times to overcome today's loss.

 **Link to work:** You can check today's work progress https://www.codeschool.com/users/SrRohitKandpal

+### Day 7: March 8, 2017

+**Today's Progress**: Moved ahead with freecodecamp Basic Javascript and completed few challenges.
+Also completed final two levels of Assembling Sass Part 2 of codeschool.

+**Thoughts:** Not great but a satisfactory performance, will do more after 12 AM.

+**Link to work:** You can check today's work progress here https://www.freecodecamp.com/srrohitkandpal and https://www.codeschool.com/users/SrRohitKandpal